dschoen1/Intro/README.md

 # Intro
 First Exploration on GItHub
-#No idea what I'm doing
+No idea what I'm doing
+blah blah blah